Northern Ireland Central Investment Fund for Charities background

 Risk Factors - based on the definitions of risk determined by LGT Wealth Management, the portfolio is categorised as being managed with a higher medium risk approach.
 The value of your investment may go down as well as up, as can the income from it.

-Contributions - accepted at any time and earn interest from the date of receipt.
-Shares are allocated immediately after the next monthly valuation following receipt.
+Contributions - shares are allocated immediately after the next monthly valuation following receipt.
 There is no minimum contribution.

 Withdrawals - these are processed at the next end of month valuation.